roesel/scrapknight/README.md

     ```
 6. Install MySQL version >= 5.6.
  * For example from here: [http://dev.mysql.com/downloads/mysql/](http://dev.mysql.com/downloads/mysql/)
+ * Feel free *to install as a service*, all you need is "MySQL server" and "MySQL Notifier" is also pretty useful
 7. The environment should be ready now.

 ### Moving configuration files